GSG-CA/curriculum/coursebook/week-8/reddit-clone.md

 * Errors must be properly handled (No console.log(error)).

-* Deploying your website is a plus.
+* Deploying your website is a must.